From the collection of Edgar J. Banks, who writes:

 Condition: Minor chip on one corner and some lower corner erosion, otherwise intact, and in excellent condition overall.
 The collection number "7" painted on one side.
 A beautiful example.
 Presented on a museum quality custom mount.

 Dimensions: Length: 2 1/2 inch (6.35 cm), Width: 2 inches (5 cm)

-Provenance: Collection of Edger J. Banks, acquired by Mr. and Mrs. John E. Snyder in 1925.
+Provenance: Ex.
+Collection of Dr. Edgar J. Banks (1866-1945), Eustis, Florida, formerly Field Director of the Babylonian Expedition from the University of Chicago and a American Consul to Bagdad.
+Acquired by Mr. and Mrs. John E. Snyder in 1925.
 Donated to the Hershey Public Library and deaccessioned in 2018.
 This object is accompanied by a copy of the sales receipt and translations from Edgar J. Banks, dated June 2, 1925.

 Edgar J. Banks was born May 23, 1866, in Sunderland, Massachusetts.
 He began his career as an American consul in Bagdad, Turkey, in 1897 and bought hundreds of cuneiform tablets on the market in the closing days of the Ottoman Empire, reselling them in small batches to museums, libraries, universities, and theological seminaries, several in Utah and the American Southwest and across the United States.